Marijuana Grow Cases in Minnesota

 Prosecutors file marijuana grow charges in both federal and state courts.
 Marijuana grow defense attorney Thomas Gallagher provides an overview of Minnesota criminal marijuana grow laws.

-Most marijuana growing prosecutions are in State court.
+But most marijuana growing prosecutions are in State court, not federal.
 One reason?
 If harmful to health at all, marijuana is safer than other drugs.
 And not only that — the majority of the United States population has tried it at least once.

 In addition, many United States Presidents smoked marijuana.
 And later we elected them to the highest public office.
-Yet another reason may be the sheer number of people who have used marijuana.
+So some go to the White House; while others go to the jailhouse.

 Minnesota’s Criminal Prohibition of Marijuana: Grow laws